andreasdr/minitscript/README.md

 ...
 ```

+TODO: $map->forEach() to compute something / with cookie
+TODO: forEach

 ## 4.5.
 Sets

 A set is key storage using a underlying hash set.
 Keys can only exist once in a set.